Otomí-Style Painted Terracotta Water Jar with Floral & Geometric Motifs | Central Mexico | Circa Late 19th–Mid 20th Century

 Historical Context & Origin

-Material: Hand-molded terracotta with painted decoration
+Material: Hand-molded terracotta with mineral pigment decoration

 Description